erikgrinaker/toydb/README.md

 ### Transactions

 * **Abortion:** client disconnects or system crashes do not abort transactions, which may cause serialization failures for other transactions due to uncommitted writes.

+* **Serializability:** transactions use MVCC without serializable snapshot isolation, thus are vulnerable to write skew and other anomalies.

 ### Schema